Our Conservation Work

 Every year we:

-• Cut the hay late when flowers and grasses have set seed
+• Cut the hay late when the wild flowers and grasses have set seed

-• Leave blocks of set-aside, grass and some margins untouched over winter for the birds and insects
+• Leave blocks of grass and field margins untouched over winter for wildlife

 We also: